1abel

 Minimalist clothing should simplify your wardrobe — without flattening your style.

 Minimalist clothing is a wardrobe philosophy centered on owning fewer, higher-quality pieces designed to work as a system.
 A minimalist wardrobe favors fit, fabric weight, and consistency over trend, branding, or volume.
 Done well, it produces an unmistakable look from a smaller closet and faster decisions in the morning.
-1ABEL's minimalist clothing system organises 22 base pieces across two sides — Side B Shadow (ink tones) and Side A Light (paper tones) — so every piece pairs with every other piece, within an arc or across them.
+1ABEL's Horizon capsule is one 22-piece unisex system in ten warm colorways that all share a single warm undertone — so every piece pairs with every other piece.

 Use this page as the master index.
-Below: definitions, the Arc system, fabric weights and origins, the 22 pieces that make up a complete minimalist wardrobe, brand comparisons, FAQs, and 8 deep-dive guides for fit, color, care, and capsule planning.
+Below: definitions, the Horizon capsule, fabric weights and origins, the 22 pieces that make up a complete minimalist wardrobe, brand comparisons, FAQs, and 8 deep-dive guides for fit, color, care, and capsule planning.

 For readers via search